The 2020/21 winter semester will be a tough nut to crack!

 For detailed information, for examples on the conditions to claim child sickness benefit (Kinderkrankengeld), please go to the website of the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth: https://www.bmfsfj.de/bmfsfj/aktuelles/alle-meldungen/kinderkrankengeld-wird-ausgeweitet/164738 (information provided in German)

-An English-language overview of the child sickness benefit (Kinderkrankengeld) can be found on the following website:
+An English-language explanation of the child sickness benefit (Kinderkrankengeld) can be found on the following website:

-The instructions for handling the coronavirus in the area of responsibility of the Hessian Ministry of Higher Education, Research, Science and the Arts (Dienstanweisung zum Umgang mit dem Corona-Virus im Geschäftsbereich des HMWK), dated February 16, 2021, remain unaffected.
+The instructions for handling the coronavirus in the area of responsibility of the Hessian Ministry of Science and the Arts (Dienstanweisung zum Umgang mit dem Corona-Virus im Geschäftsbereich des HMWK), dated November 30, 2021, remain unaffected.

-In general, overtime / plus hours during mobile work outside the campus are not possible.
-Exceptions can only be made in individual cases if the current pandemic-related workload requires extra working hours.
+In general, employees cannot claim overtime when they are working from home.
+Exceptions can only be made in individual cases if the current pandemic-related workload requires overtime.

-Official meetings and committee meetings may take place in compliance with enhanced hygiene standards.
+Official meetings and committee meetings may be held indoors with a maximum of 25 participants and in compliance with enhanced hygiene standards.
 However, meetings should be reduced to a minimum.
-Please observe the regulations provided by the SARS-CoV-2 Occupational Health and Safety Ordinance, which stipulates that if several people are in the same room at the same time, each person must have a minimum of 10 square meters, if it is compatible with the assigned tasks.
+Please observe the regulations provided by the SARS-CoV-2 Occupational Health and Safety Ordinance, which stipulates that if several people are in the same room at the same time, each person must have a minimum of 10 square meters, if this is compatible with the assigned tasks.
 If necessary, the Department of Occupational Safety and Healthcare Management provides surgical face masks or FFP2 masks.

 How can I protect myself and others during meetings?